Cathedral of the Annunciation of Our Lady: Greek Orthodoxy in Sydney

 Orthodoxy been present in NSW since the nineteenth century and has been practised at a number of churches around Sydney before the establishment of the cathedral in Redfern.
 The Holy Trinity Greek Orthodox Church in Surry Hills, built in 1898, was the first of its kind in the Southern Hemisphere and practised under the spiritual jurisdiction of the Church of Greece, an autocephalous branch of the Ecumenical Patriarchate of Constantinople.
-Following contentious disputes amongst the leadership about the direction of the church, the congregation split and the Cathedral of St Sophia (Ayia Sofia) was established in Paddington in 1927.
+Following contentious disputes amongst the leadership about the direction of the church, the congregation split and the Cathedral of Agia Sophia (Holy Wisdom of God) was established in Paddington in 1927.

 After many years of tension between the churches and their prolonged period of co-existence, the two churches were finally reconciled in 1945 - a critical point in history when Australia was experiencing a steep increase in the numbers of Greek Orthodox migrants fleeing the war in Europe.
 The establishment of churches has always been a key element in the maintenance of faith and the provision of social support services to settling communities.
 With the migrant community growing steadily because of the government-assisted settlement after the war, the cathedral for Greek Orthodoxy was formed to become the focal point of cultural, education and philanthropic life in the community.
 Essential for the ongoing practice and celebration of their customs, traditions and language, the cathedral was an important support structure for the new communities settling and integrating into the Australian community.

 With the congregation swelling and the Cathedral of St Sophia's reaching its capacity, the proposal to purchase St Paul's Church in Redfern afforded the Greek Orthodox Archdiocese an opportunity to encapsulate a cathedral and the necessary institutional facilities all on the one site.
 By 1970, the church had been converted and re-consecrated as the Greek Orthodox cathedral.
-St Sophia's has since become a parish church.
+Holy Wisdom Cathedral has since become known as the “old mitropolis” church.

 Today, the cathedral is internationally recognised as the seat of Greek Orthodoxy in Australia.
 It is home to the Greek Orthodox Archbishop and provides service for the most significant events within the church.